mcpuishor/qdrant-laravel/README.md

     ->get();
 ```

-If the payload contains multiple fields, you can choose which of these fields should be returned:
+If the payload contains multiple fields, you can choose which of these fields should be returned.
+Dot notation is accepted
+when specifying the fields.

 ```php
 use \Mcpuishor\QdrantLaravel\Facades\Client as Qdrant;